 IBM® Business Process Manager (IBM BPM) is a comprehensive business process management platform.
 It provides tools to enable authoring, testing, and deployment of business processes, as well as management capabilities.
 See IBM documentation.

-IBM BPM version 8.5.7 is used to define and execute Business Process Definitions (BPDs) which combine elements of human interaction Client-Side Human Services (CSHS) or 'user tasks' for example, manual loan approvals and so on with elements of system integration system tasks, for example, registering a loan approval in a CRM system and so on.
-These processes are critically important and it is, therefore, natural to use AppDynamics Business Transactions to monitor the system integration elements of the processes to ensure performance and reliability of these technical integrations.
-You can also use the AppDynamics Business Journeys capability to monitor the end to end progress of the processes, including the elements of human interaction.
+IBM BPM 8.5.7 is used to define and execute Business Process Definitions (BPDs) which combine elements of human interaction Client-Side Human Services (CSHS) or 'user tasks' for example, manual loan approvals and so on with elements of system integration system tasks, for example, registering a loan approval in a CRM system and so on.
+These processes are critically important and it is, therefore, natural to use AppDynamics Business Transactions to monitor the system integration elements of the processes to ensure the performance and reliability of these technical integrations.
+You can also use the AppDynamics Business Journeys capability to monitor the end-to-end progress of the processes, including the elements of human interaction.

 AppDynamics Instrumentation Use Cases

 To facilitate these monitoring use cases, the AppDynamics agent provides out-of-the-box configuration necessary to:

 - Appropriately start and name Business Transactions originated within IBM BPM to allow management of system tasks with App iQ APM

 - Correlate the processing within IBM BPM to facilitate end-to-end tracing of these Business Transactions

 - Collect sufficient process metadata to allow these Business Transactions to be used within Business Journeys to provide visibility into the progress of processes including the human interactions